 'Excess of Transfer Progressivity in the Village', with Francesco Carli and Albert Rodriguez-Sala

 With primary data from a complete village in Malawi we find that the level of transfer progressivity is large.
 The solution to a village-calibrated OLG model with limited commitment and private information implies an optimal level of transfer progressivity that is one third that of the village data.
-Interistingly, the current transfer progressiviy turns out to be close to optimal in a "pre-fertilizer era".
+Interestingly, the current transfer progressiviy turns out to be close to optimal in a "pre-fertilizer era".
 We rationalize our findings with social norms (a wedge on participation constraints) that are sluggish to economic change.

 'Progressivity and Development', with Leandro de Magalhaes and Enric Martorell